osisoft/Client-Failover-Service/content/administration/delete-a-group.md

 ## cURL

-To delete a session using cURL:
+To delete a group using cURL:

 1. Open a command line.